jassoncodes/react-academind/s9-practice-project/project-management-app/README.md

     projects: [],
   });
   ```
-- Validation for empty inputs
-- Modal for error/success dialog
+- Validation for empty inputs and error message via Modal for error/success dialog
   - Configure react portal for the modal
   - Configure the forward ref and imperativeHandle for the method that will open the modal component
+- Active item style on sidebar
+- Line break bug on new project

-### Important Tailwind CSS Classes Used Throughout This Section
+### Max's Tailwind CSS Classes Used

 ```jsx
 <main className="h-screen my-8 flex gap-8">...</main>